Every dog breed has it's own quirks, talents and unique traits.

 Be sure to always be calm, confident and firm with your Shiba.
 Don't react and try to coddle your Shiba during screaming fits.

 Also, be careful when trimming your Shiba Inu's nails.
 Don't trim too much at first - especially if you can't see the quick of the nail.
-If you accidentally hurt your Shiba by clipping the quick, it'll be that much harder to get your Shiba used to nail trimming sessions.
+If you accidentally hurt your Shiba by clipping the quick and causing pain, it'll be much harder to get your Shiba clipped the next time.

 Thanks for visiting Myfirstshiba.com!
 We do our very best in providing our readers with awesome content about our beloved Shiba Inu breed.
 Some of our articles include reviews and recommendations to our favorite products.
 We do earn commissions from affiliate links that help support our work and mission.
 Thanks again for visiting.
 Shiba Kisses To All!